 You didn’t really think that J.J.
 Abrams could make it through an entire TV show without a time travel plot, did you?
-If so, perhaps you forgot about the five-episode fifth season of Felicity.
-In it, a desperate Felicity uses a time travel spell from her kooky roommate’s book of spells to go back in time and change her love life.
+If so, perhaps you forgot about the five-episode arc that ended Felicity‘s final season.
+Necessitated by an unexpected addition to the episode order after the planned series finale had already been shot, the show’s writers went all in on a time travel storyline.
+In the arc, a desperate Felicity uses a time travel spell from her kooky roommate’s book of spells to go back in time and change her love life.
 It doesn’t work out well.
 There are unexpected deaths, some retreading of romantic mistakes past, and Felicity eventually ends up in the psych ward.
-The unexpected time travel twist was tonally jarring in a show that, for four seasons, had existed as a straightforward coming-of-age college, but it was also… kind of awesome?
+The unexpected time travel twist was tonally jarring in a show that, for most of its four seasons, had existed as a straightforward coming-of-age college, but it was also… kind of awesome?

 Besides, if The Americans has proven anything, it’s that Keri Russell is awesome in any time period.
 Thank you for this delightfully zany contribution to the female time traveling tradition, J.J.
 Abrams.